Ghini/ghini.desktop/doc/search-migration-accounting.md

 - `Closed ...`: the current branch either ports the intent or intentionally supersedes the original implementation.
 - `... review`: the commit still needs an explicit functional comparison before it can be closed.
-- `Detailed functional review required`: the commit does not fit a closed or theme-specific bucket and must be inspected directly.
+- `Detailed functional review required`: no commits currently remain in this state.

 ## Current Counts

 - Total marked commits: 237
-- Closed by accounting decision: 182
+- Closed by accounting decision: 185
-- Still requiring review: 55
+- Still requiring review: 52
 - Ported marker (`D`): 9
 - Partial marker (`P`): 228
 - Todo marker (`T`): 0